Bouchard falls at U.S. Open but legal battle continues

 Having reached the final at Wimbledon and the last four at both the Australian and French Open, Bouchard rode a wave of grand slam momentum into the U.S. Open where she was seeded seventh and hyped as the next face of women's tennis.

-But even before her concussion last year, Bouchard's star had already begun to fade behind a string of lacklustre results that she claims was exasperated by the accident that caused her to cut short last season.
+But even before her concussion last year, Bouchard's star had already begun to fade behind a string of lackluster results that she claims was exacerbated by the accident that caused her to cut short last season.

 "It was very difficult for me," Bouchard said.
 "I tried to come back and still had symptoms and probably tried to come back too soon because I love playing and I wanted to play.